-- our ability to raise additional capital to fund our operations and to develop our product candidates; - · our ability to raise additional capital, in light of the significant number of shares issuable upon conversion of our Series A Preferred Stock (including paying dividends in the form of common stock), upon exercise of outstanding warrants and options and upon achievement of certain milestones pursuant to the Matinas BioPharma Nanotechnologies, Inc. acquisition agreement; - our obligation to pay royalties to holders of our Series A Preferred Stock; - our anticipated timing for preclinical development, regulatory submissions, commencement and completion of clinical trials and product approvals; - · our limited operating history; - our history of operating losses in each year since inception and the expectation that we will continue to incur operating losses for the foreseeable future; - our dependence on product candidates, which are still in an early development stage; - · our reliance on proprietary cochleate drug delivery technology, which is licensed to us by Rutgers University; - · our ability to manufacture GMP batches of our product candidates which are required for pre-clinical and clinical trials and, subsequently, if regulatory approval is obtained for any of our products, our ability to manufacture commercial quantities; - · our ability to complete required clinical trials for our lead product candidate and other product candidates and obtain approval from the FDA or other regulatory agents in different jurisdictions; - our dependence on third-parties, including third-parties to manufacture and third-party CROs (including, without limitation, the National Institutes of Health (NIH) to conduct our clinical trials; - · our ability to maintain or protect the validity of our patents and other intellectual property; - · our ability to retain and recruit key personnel; - · our ability to internally develop new inventions and intellectual property; - · interpretations of current laws and the passages of future laws; - our lack of a sales and marketing organization and our ability to commercialize products, if we obtain regulatory approval; - acceptance of our business model by investors; - · the accuracy of our estimates regarding expenses and capital requirements;
+- · our ability to raise additional capital to fund our operations and to develop our product candidates; - our ability to raise additional capital, in light of the significant number of shares issuable upon conversion of our Series A Preferred Stock (including paying dividends in the form of common stock), upon exercise of outstanding warrants and options and upon achievement of certain milestones pursuant to the merger agreement with Aquarius Biotechnologies, Inc. (whose name was subsequently changed to Matinas BioPharma Nanotechnologies, Inc.); - our obligation to pay royalties to holders of our Series A Preferred Stock; - our anticipated timing for preclinical development, regulatory submissions, commencement and completion of clinical trials and product approvals; - our limited operating history; - our history of operating losses in each year since inception and the expectation that we will continue to incur operating losses for the foreseeable future; - our dependence on product candidates, which are still in an early development stage; - our reliance on proprietary cochleate drug delivery technology, which is licensed to us by Rutgers University; - our ability to manufacture GMP batches of our product candidates which are required for pre-clinical and clinical trials and, subsequently, if regulatory approval is obtained for any of our products, our ability to manufacture commercial quantities; - our ability to complete required clinical trials for our lead product candidate and other product candidates and obtain approval from the FDA or other regulatory agents in different jurisdictions; - our dependence on third-parties, including third-parties to manufacture and third-party CROs (including, without limitation, the National Institutes of Health (NIH) to conduct our clinical trials; - our ability to maintain or protect the validity of our patents and other intellectual property; - our ability to retain and recruit key personnel; - our ability to internally develop new inventions and intellectual property; - interpretations of current laws and the passages of future laws; - our lack of a sales and marketing organization and our ability to commercialize products, if we obtain regulatory approval; - acceptance of our business model by investors; - · the accuracy of our estimates regarding expenses and capital requirements; and - our ability to adequately support growth.